leockl/tool-ahead-of-time/README.md

 ## Quick Start 🚀

-The repo essentially works by reformatting the output reponse of the model into a JSON parser and passing this on to a tool.
+The repo essentially works by reformatting the output reponse of the model into a JSON parser and passing this on to the tools.

 Follow the tutorial in the "tool-ahead-of-time-tutorial.ipynb" file in this repo for an easy and practical guide.